JulianDan/SiteInfoDB/README.md

 ---

-This project aims to collect a lot of website's informaton.
+This project aims to collect a lot of information about websites.
-The information includes but not limited to title, description, keywords, icons.
+The information includes but is not limited to title, description, keyword, icon.

-All collected data will be stored in a SQLite database and opened to everyone.
+All collected data will be stored in a SQLite database and will be open to everyone.

-Also, we welcome anyone to add, modify and update information to this database.
+We also welcome anyone to add, modify and update information in this database.
 **However, no site may be deleted unless the site is closed.**